xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 And that is it.
 We have a CoreML model!

-## Final words
+## Conclusion

+Some takeaways from this post:
+* TensorFlow Lite models have to be converted manually to CoreML but that can be done, specially when you already have some code that produces the same architecture.
-Converting a model to CoreML can be tricky in some cases.
+* Converting a model to CoreML can be tricky in some cases.
-Sometimes you must use a different layer or function for the conversion to be successful.
+* Sometimes you must use a different layer or function for the conversion to be successful.

-The source code used in this tutorial can be found in [this gist](https://gist.github.com/mats-claassen/f76520dd32108b65d57113fd7ac99bf9)
+The source code used in this tutorial can be found in [this GitHub gist](https://gist.github.com/mats-claassen/f76520dd32108b65d57113fd7ac99bf9).